Is it really your osteoarthritis that's causing you pain?

 Audio file embed

-Osteoarthritis doesn't appear overnight.
-It's a phenomenon that develops over a lifetime.
-So, if you have a pain that appears suddenly, it's because your body has been stressed more than usual or your body is currently less resilient (due to stress, fatigue, lack of sleep, etc.).
-You certainly don't have more osteoarthritis than you did the day before you felt pain.
-The actual cause of the pain is therefore often not osteoarthritis.
+Osteoarthritis is a condition that develops over a lifetime.
+So if you experience sudden pain, it means that your body has been under more strain than usual or that it is currently less resilient (due to stress, fatigue, lack of sleep, etc.).
+You certainly don't have more osteoarthritis than you did yesterday before the pain started.
+The cause of the pain is therefore often not osteoarthritis itself.

 Osteoarthritis itself will not change.
 This is the first thing to accept and understand.
-Osteoarthritis is an irreversible degenerative phenomenon.
-Osteoarthritis cannot be cured, BUT the pain associated with osteoarthritis can be cured.
+Osteoarthritis is an irreversible degenerative condition.
+Osteoarthritis cannot be cured, BUT the pain associated with osteoarthritis can be treated.

 In short: Pain ≠ Osteoarthritis

-If we want to get better, we must stop focusing on the osteoarthritis and concentrate on the things we can change.
-The pain is present because there is excessive stress on one or more structures of the body (muscles, tendons, joints, ligaments, nerves, discs).
+If we want to get better, We must therefore stop focusing on osteoarthritis and concentrate on the things we can change.
+Pain is present because there is excessive stress on one or more structures of the body (muscles, tendons, joints, ligaments, nerves, discs).
+To heal pain, It is therefore necessary to identify the cause of this excessive stress, which is precisely the role of the physical therapist.
+Once the cause has been identified, the excessive stress must be reduced by several means, such as:

 • A good balance of painful tasks, leisure activities, and sports